sarah-n-wright/CARVA/README.md

 **`S3_ColocalizedNetwork_Uploads.ipynb`** - Formation of colocalized trait networks and upload to NDEx.
 **`S4_HCX_Creation.ipynb`** - Creation of hierarchical systems maps in HCX format.

+## CONTACT

+For questions or issues, please open an issue on GitHub.